JMiguelRamirez/Clustering-on-Iris/README.md

 # Clustering-on-Iris

-This respository contains a script for comparing different clustering methods over the iris dataset on R.
+This respository contains a script (Clustering-on-Iris.R) for comparing different clustering methods over the iris dataset on R.